 (2) A notice published under subregulation (1) may be amended or revoked by a subsequent notice published in the Gazette.

-5. Qualifications or authorisations to apply controlled chemical product (section 56(1))
+5. Qualifications or authorisations to apply controlled chemical product (Act s.
+56(1))

 (1) For the purposes of section 56(1) of the Act, a person who applies a controlled chemical product from an aircraft must —